nhsconnect/FHIR-CDS/pages/explore/api_service_definition.md

 ## ServiceDefinition: Implementation Guidance ##

 ### Usage ###
-The [Service Definition](http://hl7.org/fhir/stu3/servicedefinition.html) resource is published by the CDSS, describing what decisions the CDSS is able to provide support for.
+The [ServiceDefinition](http://hl7.org/fhir/stu3/servicedefinition.html) resource is published by the CDSS, describing what decisions the CDSS is able to provide support for.
 The resource describes in what circumstances the CDSS is valid, and what information is needed to render the decision.
 A CDSS can publish one or many `ServiceDefinition` resources.
 The resources SHOULD form a logically complete set.
 All CDSS MUST publish at least one `ServiceDefinition`.